SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the most relevant cost and performance accounting systems.
+Upon completing this course, alumni are familiar with the most relevant cost and performance accounting systems.
 They know how to use these in the context of SMEs and to make informed decisions.

 Superior module: